MaSchm1983/D2Insanity/README.md

 * Increased size of horadric cube
 * Including a loot filter
 * Including merc to wear gloves, belts, shoes, an amulet and one ring
+* Druid spirits (heart of the wolverine, oak sage etc.) cannot be killed now